adanothe/autonity/README.md

 Choose option 1 to register as a validator.

 ## Setup & Start Oracle Server
+Pre-fund the oracle server account (oracle.key) with ATN, see command to send ATN to the oracle account in documentation [cheatsheet](https://github.com/adanothe/autonity/blob/main/cheatsheet.md#wallet-management).
 Edit your oracle server data plugins config file `plugins-conf.yml` to specify the name and key for each plugin you are using.
 Get the API key on the site below, please register and copy each API key.
 - [CurrencyFreaks](https://currencyfreaks.com)
 - [OpenExchangeRates](https://openexchangerates.org)